-During the Annual General Meeting held on 12 May 2020, Ernst & Young Accountants LLP, Rottererdam, was appointed as independent auditors for the fiscal year 2020.
+During the Annual General Meeting held on 15 June 2021, Ernst & Young Accountants LLP, Rottererdam, was appointed as independent auditors for the fiscal year 2021.
 The independent auditors audited the annual financial statement of FSNV and issued an unqualified audit opinion.

-Frank Fiedler, Chairman of the Supervisory Board
+Original was signed by Frank Fiedler, Chairman of the Supervisory Board